wazuh/wazuh-documentation/source/ossec_installation_win.rst

 After that, we install MinGW gcc and other libraries for the Nsis compilation: ::

-   $ yum install gcc-c++ gcc scons mingw32-gcc mingw64-gcc zlib-devel
+   $ yum install gcc-c++ gcc scons mingw32-gcc mingw64-gcc zlib-devel bzip2 unzip

 Now, to install Nsis, follow these steps: ::